troyamelotte/domQuest/readme.md

  - In the log show if the quest was successful or not.
  - If the quest fails remove cash from the user.
  - Add additional animations.

+ #### If you finish all the stretch goals this is a cool portfolio piece!